ranking-agent/strider/docs/TESTING_INFRASTRUCTURE.md

 }
 ```

 Sixteen lines to specify a query graph with a single edge isn't great.
-Most of our tests need KP and Normalizer data as well.
+Most of our tests need a query graph, KP data, and Normalizer data.
 Our solution was to write helper functions that allow specifying data as a string that gets converted to JSON:

 ```python
 query_graph = query_graph_from_string(